 Login WordPress Admin account from Cpanel

 With this one, almost all password reset options are expired.
 At this point there is nothing much to do, except take a backup and delete the site.
 After that one can do a fresh install and restore the backup.
 To do all this, you will need access to your hosting account.
+But then there is a final twist to retrieving your lost password or rather making a new one.

 Once you login to your Cpanel, go to Softaculous.
 Click on the icon to list all the installations.